Johnchauyu/NatasOverTheWire-writeup/Level6.md

 </html>
 ```

-We only need to pay attention to this part of the code as it is responsible to handle our input.
+We only need to pay attention to this part of the code as it is responsible to handle our input. <br>
 ```
 <?